lapentad/SetTowardsFree5gc/README.md

 1. Download the script to your local machine.
 2. Open a terminal and navigate to the directory where the script is located.
-3. Make the script executable if needed: `chmod +x deploy.sh`.
-4. Run the script: `./deploy.sh`.
+3. Run the script: `./provision.sh` for the first run and then `./helm.sh` .

 ## Functionality

-The script performs the following tasks:
+The script performs the following tasks: (OLD)

 1. **checkKernel**: Checks the kernel version and exits if it is less than the required version.
 2. **checkDocker**: Installs Docker if not already installed.